openhab/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 off we make sure we return the effect that was on before.
 Only if the brightness swipe mode is ON we then use this to control the brightness of another thing which in this case is a lamp.
 Every swipe changes the brightness by 10.
-By extending it futher this would also allow to select different items to control by tapping different panels before.
+By extending it further this would also allow to select different items to control by tapping different panels before.

 */